apostrophecms/apostrophe-headless/README.md

 }
 ```

-## Retrieving the home page
+## Retrieving the home page and its children

 Now your app can access:

-`/api/v1/pages/home`
+`/api/v1/pages`

-To get information about the home page.
-It is returned as a single JSON object with `slug`, `path`, `title`, `type` and other properties similar to the way pieces are returned (see the "products" examples above).
+To get information about the home page and its children.
+The response isa single JSON object with `slug`, `path`, `title`, `type`, `_url` and other properties describing the home page, similar to the way pieces are returned (see the "products" examples above).
+In addition, information about children of the home page is returned.

 ### Accessing child pages